EXPLORE THIS STORY

 DOMINANT ANGLE

-Calculated observation from a hydrocarbon producer profiting from the crisis it documents
+Calculated observation by a hydrocarbon producer profiting from the crisis it documents

 Dominant angle identified — does not reflect unanimity of this country’s media